jfiander/usps-flags/README.md

 Run `gem install usps_flags`.

-Run `USPSFlags::Config.flags_dir "path/to/flags/dir"` to specify where to output all generated files and logs.
+Run `require 'usps_flags'` then `USPSFlags::Config.flags_dir "path/to/flags/dir"` to specify where to output all generated files and logs.
 (Otherwise, will default to `/output` in the gem directory.)

 ## Available flags